On this page

 If a scheduled sleep or rest time is part of the service's daily routine, then the service will need enough beds, mattresses, stretchers or mats for every child attending.

-PF35 Sessional under 2 sleep space
+PF35 Sessional services only: under 2 sleep space

 Criteria